kinnala/VimLab/README.md

 VimLab also provides two commands to quickly open the documentation or help for a function:
-* `:MATDoc my-function` opens the documentation for my-function
+* `:mdoc my-function` opens the documentation for my-function
-* `:MATHelp my-function` shows help for my-function
+* `:mhelp my-function` shows help for my-function

 ## Configuration
 By default, VimLab splits your tmux window horizontally to create a pane for